projectacrn/acrn-hypervisor/doc/introduction/index.rst

 ACRN High-Level Architecture
 ****************************

-The ACRN architecture has evolved since it's initial v0.1 release in July 2018.
+The ACRN architecture has evolved since its initial v0.1 release in July 2018.
 Beginning with the v1.1 release, the ACRN architecture has flexibility to support partition mode, sharing mode, and a mixed hybrid mode.
 As shown in :numref:`V2-hl-arch`, hardware resources can be partitioned into two parts:

 .. figure:: images/ACRN-V2-high-level-arch.png